UofTCoders/council/Personas-and-pathways.md

-# Personas and pathways excercise
+# Personas and pathways exercise

 ### Persona 1